-Excelsior!
-Not just a motto, a movement.
-Gevril’s Swiss Automatic Watch from the Excelsior Collection is a superior watch for the aspirational man who never rests on his laurels.
+A triumphant cry of "Excelsior!" resounds, embodying not just a motto, but an unwavering movement of progress and achievement.
+Gevril's Swiss Automatic Watch from the Exquisite Excelsior Collection stands as a crowning jewel, a horological masterpiece that pays homage to the relentless spirit of the aspirational man who never rests on his laurels.

 Gevril 48200 Men's Excelsior Swiss Automatic Movement